wuxingogo/Graphics/com.unity.shadergraph/Documentation~/Power-Node.md

 Returns the result of input **A** to the power of input **B**.

-Note: If the input **A** is negative, the output might be inconsistent or NaN.

 ## Ports

 | Name        | Direction           | Type  | Description |